How to choose the right public roadmap tool for your product roadmap

 How to set up a public roadmap

 Step 3.
-Share the roadmap internally and externally
+Share it and invite participation